Shreyas-rao17/Shreyas_FounderScraping/README.md

   - Develop a user interface to allow users to input company names and view results interactively, which could make the tool more user-friendly.

 By integrating these improvements, the program's accuracy and efficiency in retrieving founder information can be significantly enhanced.

+## Challenges Faced
+- **CoreSignal API**
+  - Althought Coresignal seems to have more accurate data and much more friendly UI to generate API key, I could not successfully use it to generate any useful
+response.
+The get_founder_and_website_from_coresignal() function has been made based on the documentation provided by Coresignal.
+It still hasn't generated results.
+- ** Integration of SpaCy NLP Model**